c0rv4x/project-black/README.md

 # Black

-Basic scanner and progress tracker for a bug bounty or pentest project
+Scope control, scope scanner and progress tracker for easier working on a bug bounty or pentest project

 ## What is this tool for?